steinmns/Plex-Auto-Downloader/README.md

    - http://66.161.179.39:55440/ (for all outside connections)

 11/18/19:
- -Switching the user interface design from bootstrap and angular to PyQT using QT Designer.
+- Switching the user interface design from bootstrap and angular to PyQT using QT Designer